Given triangle ABC with sides a, b, and c opposite angles A, B, a... | Study Prep in Pearson+

 Multiple Choice

-Given triangle ABC with sides , , and opposite angles A, B, and C respectively, which equation can be used to solve for the measure of angle ?
+Given triangle ABC with sides , , and opposite angles , , and respectively, which of the following correctly expresses the Law of Sines?

 A